F-35 Aircraft Sustainment: DOD Needs to Address Substantial Supply Chain Challenges

 The Secretary of Defense should ensure that the Under Secretary of Defense for Acquisition and Sustainment, together with the F-35 Program Executive Officer, the Secretaries of the Air Force and Navy, and the Commandant of the Marine Corps, clearly defines the strategy by which DOD will manage the F-35 supply chain in the future and update key strategy documents accordingly, to include any additional actions and investments necessary to support that strategy.
 (Recommendation 8)

 DOD agreed with this recommendation.
 In January 2023, the department provided a plan on transferring planning, management, and execution of F-35 sustainment (and acquisition) from the F-35 Joint Program Office to the military departments, as required by the National Defense Authorization Act for Fiscal Year 2022.
 DOD's report emphasizes the importance of (1) the military departments having a greater degree of ownership and accountability in planning, managing, and executing the sustainment functions for the F-35, (2) the military departments leveraging their existing expertise, capability, and capacity in the sustainment of the F-35, and (3) the department normalizing F-35 sustainment through reinforcing departmental best practices and integrating them with established departmental processes.
 However, DOD's plan provided no additional details regarding the military departments' plans to manage or resource supply support and the F-35 supply chain.
-As of March 2024, DOD remains in discussion about how it will manage sustainment for the F-35. including its supply chain.
+In May 2024, a cognizant official in the Office of the Assistant Secretary of Defense for Sustainment stated that DOD is actively determining its approach to managing F-35 sustainment, including its supply chain. including its supply chain.
 To fully implement this recommendation, DOD should clearly define the strategy by which it will manage the F-35 supply chain in the future and update key strategy documents accordingly.
 This definition should include determining the roles of both the prime contractor and DOD in managing the supply chain and the investments in technical data needed to support DOD-led management.
 Until DOD implements our recommendation and clearly defines its strategy for managing the F-35 supply chain in the future-to include any additional actions and investments necessary to support that strategy-the F-35 program will lack the certainty and unity of effort needed to meaningfully improve supply chain performance and reduce costs.